cdnjs/tutorials/README.md

 ## Tutorial Listings

-Tutorials show under each associated library.
+Tutorials show under each associated library on the [cdnjs.com](https://cdnjs.com) website, and are also all available via the [API](https://cdnjs.com/api).
 At the moment we don't have support for generic JavaScript tutorials but please leave an issue if you want to write one.

 ![related tutorials](http://i.imgur.com/mDOePCw.png)